ash-dvlpr/fulmen/README.md

-# Rust Light Vulkan Engine (lvengine)
+# Fulmen
-This is my Vulkan Game Engine pet project for learning purposes.
+A Vulkan Game Engine written in Rust.
+This is a pet project of mine for learning purposes.

 Inspired by both the [Hazel](https://github.com/TheCherno/Hazel) and [Kohi](https://github.com/travisvroman/kohi) game engine projects.